Adiaslow/Random_PDB_ID/README.md

 # Random_PDB_ID
-Prints a random PDB ID
+Suffer no longer from protein decision paralysis.
+This will choose a random protein for you.